PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

 ## <a name='Usethesecretsbuiltinfunctionallity'></a>Use the secrets built in functionallity
 Secret is initialized the fist time you startup a new power command project on your machine, the same keys for encryption/decryption is used by all your PowerCommands based applications on the same machine.
-If you setup PowerCommands on a diffrent machine, a new key for encryption/decryption will be used, meaning you have to create the secrets again on that machine.
+If you setup PowerCommands on a different machine, a new key for encryption/decryption will be used, meaning you have to create the secrets again on that machine.
 But you can move the keys manually, but I do not think that you should do that.

 Create secret with built in commands named secret, like this:
 ```
 secret create "localDB"
 ```
-This will create a secret item in configuration, and a encryptet secret will be stored in a EnvironmentVariable with the proviede name.
+This will create a secret item in configuration, and a encrypted secret will be stored in a EnvironmentVariable with the provide name.
 In you command you could get the decrypted secret like this.
 ```
 var cn = Configuration.Secret.DecryptSecret("Server=.;Database=timelineLocalDB;User Id=sa;Password=##localDB##;");